ozgurozmen/TACHYON/README.md

 # Fast Signatures from Compact Knapsack

 This is the implementation of Tachyon (CCS'18), that is a high-speed post-quantum signature.
-The paper can be found at ...
+The paper can be found at ... (eprint link will be provided)

 ## Tachyon Dependencies